danielg-gerlach/energy_supplier_db/README.md

 3. **Review the Data Model:**
     - Refer to the included Entity-Relationship Diagram (ERD) for a visual representation of the database structure.

-## Conclusion
-This Energy Supplier Data Modeling Project showcases the ability to design a robust and efficient relational database tailored to the operational needs of an energy supplier.
-It demonstrates strong skills in data modeling, SQL development, and problem-solving within a real-world business context.